akvelon/react-native-sms-user-consent/README.md

 # React Native SMS User Consent

-React Native wrapper for Android's SMS User Consent API, ready to use in React Native components with minimum effort.
+React Native wrapper for Android's SMS User Consent API, ready to use in React Native apps with minimum effort.

 ## iOS